StarKRE22/Atomic/Docs/Entities/Aspects/SceneEntityAspect.md

 # 🧩 SceneEntityAspect Classes

 Represents a reusable `MonoBehaviour` that can **apply or discard behaviors on [entities](../Entities/IEntity.md) within a Unity scene**.
-It comes in two forms:

-> [!TIP]
-> Use `SceneEntityAspect` when you want modular, reusable behaviors that can be dynamically applied or removed from
+Use `SceneEntityAspect` when you want modular, reusable behaviors that can be dynamically applied or removed from scene entities.
-> scene entities.

 ---